Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Prices depend on the course, but a rough guide is 2,200 yen for adults and 1,100 yen for children.
-Many departures don’t require reservations, so before boarding it helps to use the restroom and prepare motion-sickness medicine so you can relax and enjoy the views.
-If you’re worried about seasickness, taking medicine about 30 minutes before departure can make the ride easier.
+A. The sightseeing boat fare varies by course, but the guide price is about 2,200 yen for adults and 1,100 yen for children.
+Many departures do not require a reservation, so if you take care of the toilet and motion-sickness medicine before departure, you can relax and enjoy the views on board.
+If you are worried about seasickness, taking medicine about 30 minutes before departure can help.

-A. The cruise is usually around one hour.
-Routes can change or be canceled depending on conditions, so on the day it’s easier to adjust plans if you do the boat first and then walk afterward.
-It can feel cold on the boat due to wind, so a light layer is reassuring in any season.
+A. The cruise usually takes about one hour.
+Because the course may change or sailings may be canceled depending on sea conditions, it is easier to adjust your day if you do the boat ride first and then go walking afterward.

-A. The nature trail is about 1.4 km and takes roughly 40 minutes.
-There are stairs and ups and downs, so sneakers are the safer choice; on windy days along the coast, a hat with a chin strap is less likely to fall off.
-The seaside section has little shade, so a hat and water make the walk more comfortable.
+A. The Nature Trail is about 1.4 km long and usually takes around 40 minutes.
+Because there are stairs and uneven sections, sneakers are the safer choice, and on windy seaside days a hat with a chin strap is less likely to blow away.

-A. Wind on the boat can make it feel colder than expected, so an extra layer is useful in any season.
-In summer, bring a hat and water for sun exposure; in winter, gloves let you stay on deck longer for photos.
-It can feel cold on the boat due to wind, so a light layer is reassuring in any season.
+A. Wind on the boat can make it feel colder than expected, so a light outer layer is useful in any season.
+In summer, a hat and water help with the strong sun, while in winter gloves make it easier to spend more time taking photos on deck.

-A. Nagato’s town area pairs well with hot springs and seafood restaurants.
-After the cruise, the sea breeze can leave you surprisingly chilly, so if you plan to stop at a hot spring, keeping a towel in the car helps you move easily.
-If you’re worried about seasickness, taking medicine about 30 minutes before departure can make the ride easier.
+A. Nagato city pairs well with a visit to hot springs and seafood restaurants.
+After the cruise, the sea breeze can leave you feeling colder than expected, so if you plan to stop at a hot spring, keeping a towel in the car makes it easier to travel light.

 Nearby Recommended Spots